This article will provide the basic steps to deploy and align a new airMAX Point to Point (PtP) or Point to Multi-Point (PtMP) installation.

-- Once logged in, open the scan list and select your AP's SSID.
+- Once logged in, open the scan list and select the AP's SSID.

-- Once the connection has been established, open the alignment tool and start very slowly panning the antenna from the left to the right keeping in mind the best signal you see.
+- Once the connection has been established, open the alignment tool and start very slowly panning the antenna from the left to the right keeping in mind the best signal that appears.
 Once the signal starts dropping dramatically, pan back from right to left until the signal starts dropping again.
-Pan one more time from left to right and stop once you match the best signal you have seen so far.
+Pan one more time from left to right and stop once again at the best signal seen so far.

 - Repeat for elevation.

-- Your signals should now match the expected signal from airView.
+- The signals should now match the expected signal from airView.

-Step 4: After you have installed several CPEs, you can go back to the AP and adjust the alignment as needed.
+Step 4: After several CPEs have been installed, go back to the AP and adjust the alignment as needed.

 How to Align an airMAX PtP Deployment

-1. Use link.ubnt.com to find landmarks near both ends of the link for the installers to aim at.
+1. Use this link to find landmarks near both ends of the link for the installers to aim at.